cavalab/srbench/docs/blackbox/index.md

       return view.runAsync();
     }
   </script>

 # Benchmarking Results

 This page summarizes the results of the postprocessing notebooks found in this folder.

 Results are summarized over datasets.

-## Problems

-<div id="view"></div>
-(click on legend name to select the points, shift+click to select both groups.)

-We analyze two types of problems:

-**Black-box Regression Problems**: problems for which the ground-truth model is not known/ not sought.
-Includes a mix of real-world and synthetic datasets from [PMLB](https://epistasislab.github.io/pmlb').
-122 total.

-**Ground-truth Regression Problems**: problems for which the ground-truth model known.
-Includes datasets from the [Feynman Symbolic Regression Database](https://space.mit.edu/home/tegmark/aifeynman.html) and dynamical systems from the [ODE-Strogatz Database](https://lacava.github.io/ode-strogatz/).
-130 total.

 # Results for Black-box Regression